Southwell Racecourse

 Southwell is a fantastic little racecourse hosting all-weather racing all year round, as well as jumps action over its tight inside track.

-Whilst not always well-attended the action comes thick and fast, customer service is good and it’s surprisingly beautiful.
+Whilst not always well-attended, the action comes thick and fast, customer service is good, and it’s surprisingly beautiful.

-A great course and most certainly worth a visit.
+An excellent course and most certainly worth a visit.